home-assistant/developers.home-assistant/blog/2024-04-06-new-notify-entity-platform.md

 - demo
 - command_line

-As soon we have `title` and/or `recipient` support we can migrate more integrations to use the new platform.
-Any help is very appreciated!
+As soon as we have `title` and/or `recipient` support we can migrate more integrations to use the new platform.

-As integrations are migrated users will need to use other services, so the migration changes will be breaking changes.
+When integrations are migrated, users will need to use the service(s), so the migration changes will cause automations to break.